FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 tags: ["rust", "sqlx", "postgres", "bpftrace", "performance"]
 ---

-Today I learned that [`sqlx::query()`](https://docs.rs/sqlx/latest/sqlx/fn.query.html) prepares and caches sql statements transparently.
-The cache belongs to each *connection*, so a pool does not have one shared statement cache — it has one per connection.
-With `max_connections: 40`, a statement that is warm on one connection is cold on the other 39.
+Today I learned that [`sqlx::query()`](https://docs.rs/sqlx/latest/sqlx/fn.query.html) prepares and caches SQL statements transparently.
+The cache belongs to each *connection*.
+A pool doesn't have one shared cache.
+It has one per connection.
+With `max_connections: 40`, a statement warm on one connection is still cold on the other 39.

-Caching is on by default, and for PostgreSQL each connection keeps up to 100 distinct statements in an LRU keyed by the SQL text.
+Caching is on by default.
+With PostgreSQL, each connection keeps up to 100 statements in an LRU keyed by the SQL text.
 The capacity is configurable:

 ```rust
 use sqlx::postgres::{PgConnectOptions, PgPool};